 We know cancer isn’t a word any owner wants to hear.
 GI cancers can affect consistency and colour of stools.
 Dogs may have diarrhoea, black stools or even be constipated if the tumour is obstructing the intestines.
 Most diarrhoea probably isn’t related to something scary, but regular vet checks are a good idea.

 Mucus in dog poop: what to do

-Understanding what's normal when it comes to dog poop and knowing the causes of mucus in dog poop means you're a dedicated pet parent - well done!
-We hope your dog's toilet troubles resolve themselves soon.
+Understanding what's normal when it comes to dog poop and knowing the causes of mucus in dog poop means you're a dedicated, not disgusting, pet parent.